Media in Hawaii: Film

 Hawaii has a growing film industry administered by the state through the Hawaii Film Office.
 Several television shows, movies, and various other media projects were produced in the Hawaiian Islands, taking advantage of the natural scenic landscapes as backdrops.
 Notable films produced in Hawaii or inspired by Hawaii include Hawaii, Blue Hawaii, Donovan's Reef, From Here to Eternity, In Harm's Way, South Pacific, Raiders of the Lost Ark, Jurassic Park, Picture Bride, Lani Loa, Outbreak, Waterworld, Six Days Seven Nights, George of the Jungle, 50 First Dates, Pearl Harbor, Godzilla, Blue Crush, The Even Stevens Movie, Race the Sun, Princess Kaiulani, and Lilo & Stitch.
 The film Snakes on a Plane, Forgetting Sarah Marshall takes place on a flight departing Hawaii for the U.S. mainland.
 In addition the island scenes from ABC's series Lost are almost entirely filmed on the island of Oahu.
 Hawaii is home to the Hawaii International Film Festival.

 Online Media

 Hawaii has a vibrant online community including a host of blogs and publications specific to the islands.
 Some of these online efforts are produced by print or broadcast media companies while others are produced by bloggers and smaller media entities.
 Hawaii Magazine runs a blog with regular coverage and images from the islands.
 Hawaiirama and BeatofHawaii are two of the more popular independent travel blogs covering Hawaii.
 Hawaii on TV and Maui on TV are internet TV networks in Hawaii which broadcast first-run content via the World Wide Web.

+Honolulu Civil Beat is a nonprofit online news organization covering the U.S. state of Hawaii.
+It specializes in investigative reporting, watchdog journalism and in-depth enterprise coverage.

 ‘Ōiwi TV is a media outlet that focuses on Native Hawaiian perspective.
 Most of its content is in Hawaiian.